Second VA-214 (U.S. Navy)

-VA-214, nicknamed the Volunteers, was a short-lived attack squadron of the U.S. Navy.
+VA-214, nicknamed the Volunteers, was a short-lived attack squadron of the United States Navy.
 It was the second squadron to bear the VA-214 designation, the first VA-214 was disestablished on 16 May 1949.

 The squadron was established as Fighter Squadron VF-214 on 30 March 1955, and redesignated as VA-214 on 11 October 1956.
 The squadron, based at NAS Moffett Field, California, was the first West Coast squadron to make an extended deployment to WESTPAC with the new FJ-4B Fury.
 It was disestablished on 1 August 1958.

 Aircraft assignment

 The squadron first received the following aircraft on the dates shown: